 Planning with Your Dynasty Trust

-In 2012, facing the dreaded “fiscal cliff,” many clients took advantage of their lifetime gift and GST tax exemptions by transferring assets to a dynasty trust designed to benefit multiple generations without payment of transfer tax at each level.
-Although the cliff was basically avoided with respect to transfer taxes, those dynasty trusts, now “seasoned” with assets that have been in trust for some time, present excellent planning opportunities.
+In 2012, facing the dreaded “fiscal cliff,” and in 2020, in anticipation of a change in the political landscape, many clients took advantage of their lifetime gift and GST tax exemptions by transferring assets to a dynasty trust designed to benefit multiple generations without payment of transfer tax at each level.
+Although the cliff was basically avoided with respect to transfer taxes in 2012, and we are still unclear as to the potential changes in 2021 and beyond, existing dynasty trusts that are “seasoned” with assets that have been in trust for some time, present excellent planning opportunities.
 Many of these dynasty trusts were structured as grantor trusts, meaning that the trust gets to pass along its income tax bill to the client who funded it.
 The grantor/client and the trust are treated as the same for income tax purposes.
 This is nice for the trust beneficiaries (frequently the client’s children and grandchildren), because money is not taken out of the trust account and mailed to the IRS each year – instead mom or dad writes a check to the IRS from a personal account, and the trust account continues to grow tax free.
 So, for each year that the trust has taxable income and mom or dad pays its income tax bill, children and grandchildren are enriched in a manner that is not currently subject to gift tax.
 In case mom and dad have second thoughts about this generous structure, some clients included a provision in the trust agreement allowing them to “turn off” the grantor trust status and decide when to shift the income tax burden to the next generation.

 If you funded a dynasty trust in 2012, this is not a “set it and forget it” wealth transfer strategy.
-First, because the exemptions doubled in 2018 and are indexed annually for inflation, the amount you can transfer tax free will continue to increase.
-Each year you should “max out” your trust – for example, in 2012, you could give $5.12 million transfer tax free.
-In 2019, the amount has increased to $11.48 million – transferring the balance of the exemption to the trust now moves those assets, as well as any appreciation between the date of transfer and your death, out of your estate.
+First, because the exemptions doubled in 2018 and are indexed annually for inflation, the amount you can transfer tax free has increased.
+Each year, to the extent aligned with your values and overall wealth plan, you should “max out” your trust – for example, in 2012, you could give $5.12 million transfer tax free.
+By 2020, the amount had increased to $11.58 million – transferring to the trust the spread between the original funding amount and the current year’s inflation adjustment, if higher, moves additional assets, as well as any appreciation between the date of transfer and your death, out of your estate, free of any transfer tax.

 Second, many of these trusts included a provision allowing the donor to reacquire trust property and substitute property of equal value.
 Assuming the trust was funded with property that was expected to appreciate, you should keep an eye on the growth of the trust assets and consider swapping out the assets and substituting cash to lock in gains.
 If your trust account is at BBH, your relationship manager and, if BBH is named as a trustee, trust officer are keeping close watch on the trust account for such opportunities.